Become a Speaker

 As a speaker, you receive the opportunity to… 🔗︎

 - improve your brand as we will be marketing your profile on our different social media platforms

 - improve your public speaking skills with practice in front of large audiences (we typically get around ~250 people at our larger events)

 - make new connections by letting the audience ask you questions after the talk

 - receive swag or money for your efforts and time as a small token of our appreciation

-We do provide speakers a 50 dollar reimbursement through Open Collective for certain events.
+We provide speakers a $50 reimbursement through our Open Collective for certain events.
 Please ask the event lead for confirmation.

 As a speaker you commit to… 🔗︎

 - joining the appropriate event channel on Techqueria’s Slack and responding when needed

 - preparing in advance